-4. Identifying search terms.
+Identifying search terms.
 As you begin your research you need to find quality sources using data bases.
 The first step in this is your making a list of search terms to put into the search engines you will use.
 You should construct this list from the following:

-- $\circ\,$ Key terms from the lecture on the unit. - $\circ\,$ Names of important speakers from the period including those whose speeches you will read. - This list should be expanded as you begin your research and discover new terms to add and search.
-Drop unfruitful search terms from your list and add terms you discover in your research that seem useful. - 5.
-Identifying Key Databases.
+Key terms from the lecture on the unit.

+Names of important speakers from the period including those whose speeches you will read.

+This list should be expanded as you begin your research and discover new terms to add and search.
+Drop unfruitful search terms from your list and add terms you discover in your research that seem useful.

+Identify Key Databases.
 To complete your strategy, you need to decide which databases to consult and/or search using the key terms you have developed.
-I recommend the following: - $\circ\,$ Begin with the bibliography from the course website. - When you enter the UM Libraries' website, there are tabs that take you to basic search procedures.
-The material obtained by this method may be far too numerous for you to do a good job or sorting, of determining its quality.
-You can soon feel like you are drowning in undifferentiated information.
-Thus, the recommendation of librarians is often that you begin in RESEARCH PORT with the databases below.
-As you read look for books cited by those you read. - Indexes accessing reliable and disciplined sources.
-Available through the RESEARCH PORT at the library's website, including - Communication and Mass Media Complete.
-This database will give you access to earlier work in communication. - America: History and Life.
-This is an excellent database for the history portion of the assignment. - Early American Imprints.
-This will give you access to some rhetoric written at the time. - Academic Search Premier.
-While this is a general, multidisciplinary database, its size and scope make it worth searching for most academic subjects. - Non-library internet search engine such as GOOGLE and GOOGLE SCHOLAR.
+I recommend the following:

+Begin with the bibliography from the course website.

+Indexes accessing reliable and disciplined sources.
+Available through the RESEARCH PORT at the library's website, including

+Communication and Mass Media Complete.
+This database will give you access to earlier work in communication.

+America: History and Life.
+This is an excellent database for the history portion of the assignment.

+Early American Imprints.
+This will give you access to some rhetoric written at the time.

+Academic Search Premier.
+While this is a general, multidisciplinary database, its size and scope make it worth searching for most academic subjects.

+Non-library internet search engine such as GOOGLE.
 Realize that material is placed on the internet without regard to its reliability and without benefit of checks for accuracy.
 Information you gain through this mode of searching should be approached with due caution.